apereo/cas/docs/cas-server-documentation/configuration/Configuration-Properties.md

 # cas.authn.mfa.duo[0].order=
 ```

-The `duoApplicationKey` is a string, at least 40 characters long, that you generate and keep secret from Duo.
+The `duo-application-key` is a string, at least 40 characters long, that you generate and keep secret from Duo.
 You can generate a random string in Python with:

 ```python